 Responses: Tacita Dean’s Berlin And The Artist (2012)

 Chance played a huge role in the writing of Robert Walser.
-I can picture his slow meanderings around towns and valleys, spotting something that fires a brief need to write.
-I can see him getting excited by the way the sunlight reflects off a lake’s water in a certain way, by the fustiness of a suited man coming out of a bank, by a woman’s … Continue reading Responses: Tacita Dean’s Berlin And The Artist (2012)
+I can picture his slow meanderings around towns and valleys, spotting something that fired his brief need to write before getting distracted by something else entirely.
+I can see him getting excited by the way sunlight reflects off a lake’s water, by the fustiness of a suited man coming out of a bank, by … Continue reading Responses: Tacita Dean’s Berlin And The Artist (2012)

 2017 Review